EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 files.each{|file| require file.sub(/^test\/|.rb$/,'')}
 ```

-The script is a simple Ruby script that adds the test directory to the LOAD_PATH and then just requires all the files in the test directory that start with "test".
+The script is a simple Ruby script that adds the test directory to the LOAD_PATH and then just requires all the files in the test directory that start with “test”.
 I make this script executable using a chmod +x command.
 Then to run it, I just call

 ```nohighlight
 $ ./run_all_tests.rb